koendv/stm32duino-raspberrypi/README.md

 Press OK.

 Open *Tools -> Board: -> Boards Manager*
 In the search field, type "STM32".
 Install the "STM32 Cores" board package, version 1.8.0.
-Installing takes about 6 minutes.
+Instalation takes about 6 minutes.
 Press close.
 Ignore any messages *Warning: forced trusting untrusted contributions*.

 In the Tools menu select the STM32 cores as compilation target.
 As an example, if using a STM32F103 Blue Pill choose *Tools->Board: -> Generic STM32F1 series* .